gik0geck0/Dreamjob-Deliverer/README.md

 - [Using WebSockets on Heroku with Node.js](https://devcenter.heroku.com/articles/node-websockets)

 ## Running Tests
-these commands should be run from within the application directory
+These commands should be run from within the application directory

-to run tests in Chrome
+To run tests in Chrome
 ```
 $ mocha tests\chrome_tests.coffee --compilers coffee:coffee-script/register
 ```

-to run tests in Firefox
+To run tests in Firefox
 ```
 $ mocha tests\firefox_tests.coffee --compilers coffee:coffee-script/register
 ```

 ## Creating the Database from DreamjobDeliverer.sql

-Follow this sequence of commands from the application directory substitute dbname for the desired name of the database this has been confirmed to work on Windows using Windows Powershell
+Follow this sequence of commands from the application directory.

+Substitute dbname for the desired name of the database.

+This has been confirmed to work on Windows using Windows Powershell.

 ```
 $ psql